Interstate 73 in South Carolina

-Interstate 73 (I-73) is a proposed Interstate Highway in the US state of South Carolina.
+Interstate 73 (I-73) is the designation for a future Interstate Highway in the US state of South Carolina.
 When completed, it will connect the Grand Strand area with the state's Interstate system.

 History

 In the 1980s, Ashby Ward of the Myrtle Beach Area Chamber of Commerce suggested that Representative John Light Napier ask the federal government to study an Interstate Highway to Myrtle Beach.
 Napier, who knew traffic was already a problem in the area, persuaded President Ronald Reagan to provide funding for studies.

 Authorized by the Intermodal Surface Transportation Efficiency Act of 1991 (ISTEA), I-73 was established as a north–south high-priority corridor from Charleston, South Carolina, to Detroit, Michigan.

 In 1993, the proposed route through South Carolina followed US 1 and US 52 to Florence, with 73 mi of new road in Marion and Horry counties, and following US 17 from North Myrtle Beach to Charleston.

 When I-73 crossed a border between two states, the federal law authorizing the road required that the two states agree that their sections meet.
 Originally, both Carolinas selected a route running south from Rockingham, North Carolina.
 However, North Carolina had more money to spend on roads, and, on May 10, 1995, the US Senate Environment and Public Works Committee approved North Carolina's plan for I-73 to run eastward to the coast and enter South Carolina at North Myrtle Beach.
 Later that year, officials in both states agreed that I-73 would enter South Carolina south of Rockingham and that the other highway would be I-74.
 This raised the possibility of I-73 bypassing the Myrtle Beach area entirely since I-74 would run to the Myrtle Beach area.